OlegAba/LPLivePhotoGenerator/README.md

 })

-// Remove paired image and video from temporary directory livePhoto.removeFilesFromDirectory(completion: { (success: Bool, error: Error?) in
+// Remove paired image and video from temporary directory livePhoto.removeFilesFromTempDirectory(completion: { (success: Bool, error: Error?) in

     if success {
         ...